 Head Lake is located between the communities of Uphill to the west and Norland to the east.
 It is approximately eight kilometres long and five kilometres wide.

-Head Lake is noteworthy in that its drainage basin arises from the almost completely uninhabited Queen Elizabeth II Wildlands Provincial Park to the north.
-The water of Head Lake is therefore extremely clean.
-The Head (or Fishog) river enters Head Lake from the north-east corner of the lake and exits from the north-west corner.
+Head Lake is noteworthy in that its source waters come primarily from the almost completely uninhabited Queen Elizabeth II Wildlands Provincial Park to the north.
+The water of Head Lake is therefore extremely clean and there haven’t been issues with invasive species or algae.
+The Head River enters Head Lake from the north-east corner of the lake and exits from the north-west corner.

 Head Lake straddles the transition zone between the limestone belt to the south and the Precambrian country to the north.
 Most cottages and homes on the lake take advantage of the naturally rugged setting – you will not see many manicured lawns here.
 Certain areas on the east shore are quite steep to water, while areas near where the Head River exits the lake are low lying and shallow.

 The north and north-eastern shores have some of the most stunning smooth granite shoreline and islands in all of the western Kawarthas.